gitana/alpaca/README.md

 - [Submit a Pull Request](https://github.com/gitana/alpaca) if you've fixed a bug and want to contribute code back to the Alpaca project.
 This is the most powerful and effective way to influence the product.
 Pull requests give you a way to write your own additions or adjustments to the code base and make it very easy for us to merge your changes into the product.
 - [Contact Cloud CMS](https://www.cloudcms.com) if you have an urgent issue, a high priority deliverable or need technical support for Alpaca in production.
 Cloud CMS sponsors the Alpaca project and can put engineers on your project to get things done quickly.

+## Can I fork Alpaca and use it my own projects?

+Yes, absolutely.
+That's the whole idea.
+Fork it, use it in your projects, make money from it, live a better life, spend more time with your kids.
+We hope that Alpaca proves useful to you.

+If you come up with something good (like a bug fix or a new feature), consider submitting a Pull Request back to the project so that others may benefit.
+And so that they too might, in turn, get more sleep, enjoy your work, be happier and get more out of this adventure called life.

 ## Contributors

 + [@cloudcms](http://github.com/cloudcms)